 Our first course was dew on wild herbs salad from ‘Aspinger’ farm.
 The dew for this occasion was in the form of a slightly fragranced spray spritzed with a flourish by the waiter.

 Course two was a ravioli stuffed with ricotta from El Brite farm with basil pesto, buttermilk and cheese crust.
 The smooth creamy ricotta was a dream to eat.

 The next course by sight would not win any prizes in the looks department.
 However, this unassuming dish of risotto with mountain tomatoes water was a taste sensation.
 Never have I tasted such an intense tomato flavour in a dish.
-It was quite special from a plate that at first looked a tad bland.
-The pescatarians amongst me, Mr S and Mo were treated to a layer of white fish bottarga too.
-Caviar in other words!
+From a plate which at first looked bland it was a real surprise.
+The pescatarians amongst me were treated to a layer of white fish bottarga too.
+Caviar, in other words.

 Now the vegetarian main was something of a low ebb for me.
 Vegetable tempura with a sweet sticky sauce.
 Don’t get me wrong the flavours were great, but tempura for me is more of a starter than the grand main.

 Mr S faired much better with his Danube salmon and paradeiser, swimming in different varieties of mountain tomatoes.

 And the meat dish was a crispy local suckling pig with mustard from Venosta valley.

 Moving on from the savory to sweet we transitioned with a pre dessert of ice-cream, fruit compote and toasted almonds.

 Naturally there was only ever going be to one dessert that ended this fantastic meal – Tarte tatin.
 Especially as South Tyrol is the largest apple growing region of Europe.
 Before serving us our own mini skillets of the most incredible tasting taste tatin the waiter flaunted the dish in its entirely before carving it up.